– Institute for Protest and Social Movements Research

 • act as a point of contact for everyone who is interested in academic expertise on protests and social movements.

-For further information please contact our managing director Ania Spatzier (info(at)protestinstitut.eu).
+For further information, please contact the board members or our managing director at info(at)protestinstitut.eu.